yrahul05/terraform-google-vpc/README.md

 ## Examples
 For detailed examples on how to use this module, please refer to the [Examples](https://github.com/yrahul05/terraform-google-vpc/tree/master/example) directory within this repository.

-## License
-This Terraform module is provided under the **MIT** License.
-Please see the [LICENSE](https://github.com/yrahul05/terraform-google-vpc/blob/master/LICENSE) file for more details.

-## Author
-Your Name
-Replace **MIT** and **rahul** with the appropriate license and your information.
-Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements